trevorswan11/zlx/README.md

 This project has three independent dependencies:
 1.  [zig-regex](https://github.com/tiehuis/zig-regex), a simple regex library for Zig.
 While the `README` of this library mentions it is a work in progress, it met this project's needs perfectly.
 That being said, I hope to be able to make this a zero-dependency project if and when the Zig team adds a Regex module to the standard library.
 2. [zig-containers](https://github.com/trevorswan11/zig-containers) which drives the standard libraries builtin data structures.
-3. [raylib-zig](https://github.com/Not-Nik/raylib-zig) which drives the plotting module through basic window creation
+3. [raylib-zig](https://github.com/Not-Nik/raylib-zig) which drives the plotting module through basic window creation.
+This module is included as a submodule, but is hooked into the build process using `build.zig.zon`

 ## Syntax Highlighting
 While you can edit the source code for any zlx file in any editor, you can download the [zlx-syntax](https://marketplace.visualstudio.com/items?itemName=kyoshi11.zlx-syntax) extension through vscode to get syntax highlighting!
 This is a large WIP, but will hopefully grow to show doc strings and support intellisense eventually!